 Staff acknowledged the potential benefits of a QF, but noted that the Commission's authority with regard to PURPA contracts, and therefore Staff's focus, is to ensure that the rates, terms and conditions contained in proposed power sales agreements are reasonable.
-The rates in the agreements must accurately reflect the utility's avoided costs, and the terms and conditions must fairly protect both the QFs and the utility and its ratepayers.
+The rates in the agreements must accurately reflect the utility's avoided costs, and the terms and conditions must fairly protect the QFs, the utility and its ratepayers.